-In November of 2013 a bad DUI case came out for the DUI Defense community in Washington State.
+In November of 2013, a bad DUI case came out for the DUI Defense community in Washington State.
 State v.
 Mashek, 117 Wash.App.
-749. It had to do with a breath test suppression and what is requirement of a law enforcement officer when it comes to actually observing the defendant prior to the administration of the breath test.
+749. It had to do with a breath test suppression and what is required of a law enforcement officer when it comes to actually observing the defendant prior to the administration of the breath test.
 I have been meaning to review this case since I read it in December.
-My apologies for the delay but that’s what a newborn will do.
+My apologies for the delay, but that’s what a newborn will do.
 Here is my analysis…..

 A little background on this case.
-The defendant was charged with a felony DUI because she has previously been convicted of vehicular assault.
-At a motion hearing the defendant moved to suppress the breath test because the police officer did not continuously observer her prior to the administration of the breath test.
-Picture above is courtesy of my good friend and fellow DUI lawyer William Maze.
+The defendant was charged with a felony DUI because she had previously been convicted of vehicular assault.
+At a motion hearing, the defendant moved to suppress the breath test because the police officer did not continuously observe her prior to the administration of the breath test.
+The picture above is courtesy of my good friend and fellow DUI lawyer, William Maze.
 Check him out at http://www.michigan-drunk-driving.com/

-Obviously this is a bad case for the Defense.
+Obviously, this is a bad case for the Defense.
 One of the basic arguments DUI Attorneys make to suppress the breath test is the observation period was not satisfied.
-Especially when the officer is not paying attention, turns their back to the defendant, etc. However I still believe this case leaves open other challenges based on an improper observation.
+Especially when the officer is not paying attention, turns their back to the defendant, etc. However, I still believe this case leaves open other challenges based on improper observation.

-For example let’s say the defendant puts their hand over their mouth.
-This was one of the issues raised in the Mashek case, however the trial court nor the Court of Appeals ruled on it.
-The ruling was specifically related to the 3 minute span when the officer had turned away from the defendant.
+For example, let’s say the defendant puts their hand over their mouth.
+This was one of the issues raised in the Mashek case; however, the trial court nor the Court of Appeals ruled on it.
+The ruling was specifically related to the 3-minute span when the officer had turned away from the defendant.
 If a Judge can be convinced of the difference, or the defendant had some sort of foreign substance that was introduced into the mouth region.
-That might be a way to distinguish from the case and get the breath test suppressed.
+That might be a way to distinguish it from the case and get the breath test suppressed.

 About the author: Matthew Leyba is a practicing DUI Lawyer in Seattle, WA.